Young Orator of the Year

 • helps students with UCAS applications and job interviews

-• promotes a deeper understanding of the topic discussed
+• promotes a deeper understanding of their chosen topic

 • introduces students to the inspiring research of world-class academics